Demon000/work-utils/upstream-suggestions.md

  * line length under 80 where possible, max 100
  * do not break up error message strings to preserve max line length
  * use `default` case for switch statements to error out of a function
+ * if this is a new driver add yourself to the MAINTAINERS file, see below
  * use wildcard in MAINTAINERS file when matching multiple files of the same driver, eg:
 ```
 ADXL367 THREE-AXIS DIGITAL ACCELEROMETER DRIVER